 - 1 small bunch cilantro, coarsely chopped

-- Preheat the oven to 425ºF.
+- Preheat the oven to 400ºF.
 Rub a small amount of olive oil over a rimmed sheetpan.
 Throw the squash slices onto the sheet pan, drizzle with the 3 tablespoons of olive oil, and season generously with salt — squash can handle it.
 (For a full sheet pan, I use 2 teaspoons of kosher salt.)
 Arrange the slices into a single layer.
-Place pan in oven on middle rack and cook for 20 to 25 minutes, checking after 15 minutes—pick one up to check; if the squash is browning too quickly, lower the temperature to 400ºF.
+Place pan in oven on middle rack and cook for 20 to 25 minutes, checking after 15 minutes—pick one up to check.
 Roast until the underside of the squash slices is evenly browned, then stick pan under the broiler for 3 to 4 minutes or until the top is evenly golden—keep an eye on it the entire time.
 Remove pan from the oven and set aside.

 - Meanwhile, place the sliced shallot and jalapeño in a small bowl.
 Juice half of the lime over top.
 Season with a pinch of salt.
 Let it macerate while the squash roasts.